JanTvrdik/nette-sandbox/readme.txt

 Installing
 ----------

-Make directories 'sandbox/temp' and 'sandbox/log' writable.
+Make directories 'sandbox/sources/temp' and 'sandbox/sources/log' writable.

-It is CRITICAL that file 'sandbox/app/config.ini' & whole 'sandbox/app', 'sandbox/log'
+It is CRITICAL that file 'sandbox/sources/app/config.ini' & whole 'sandbox/sources'
-and 'sandbox/temp' directory are NOT accessible directly via a web browser!
+directory are NOT accessible directly via a web browser!
 If you don't protect this directory from direct web access, anybody will be able to see your sensitive data.
 See: http://nette.org/security-warning